Pelvic Fracture In Children

 What are the signs and symptoms of a pelvic fracture?

-- Pain, tenderness, or numbness on his pelvic bone area
+- Pain, tenderness, or numbness on your child's pelvic bone area

-- Bruising or swelling on his pelvic bone area
+- Bruising or swelling on your child's pelvic bone area

 - Leg or thigh bone that turns outward